transloadit/uppy/website/src/privacy.md

 ## Changes to our privacy policy

 We may change this privacy policy from time to time.
-Nevertheless, we will not reduce your rights under this privacy policy.
-We will always update the privacy policy on our website, so please try to read it when you visit the website (the ‘last updated’ reference tells you when we last updated this privacy policy).
+Still, we will not reduce your rights under this privacy policy.
+We will always update the privacy policy on our website, so please try to read it when you visit the website (the “last updated” reference tells you when we last updated this privacy policy).

 ## Cookies, analytics and traffic data